esuare12/esuare12/README.md

 -	<a href="https://github.com/esuare12/RiceBallStream.git">RiceBallStream</a>: A JavaScript-heavy class project featuring a carousel, form validation, and an interactive random number game.
     *	HTML -- CSS – JavaScript
--	<a href="https://github.com/esuare12/BreadButterBakery.git">Bread + Butter Bakery Pre=Order System</a>: currently under work high-fidelity prototype for a viral bakery to manage demand through online pre-orders.
+-	<a href="https://github.com/esuare12/BreadButterBakery.git">Bread + Butter Bakery</a> Pre-Order System: currently under work high-fidelity prototype for a viral bakery to manage demand through online pre-orders.
     *	HTML – CSS
 -	Vita Terra: group project for an eco-friendly, earth-conscious brand.
 I was responsible for the homepage design and developed through Shopify.
   *	Shopify – HTML – CSS – Figma